strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 It's often desirable for various types of artifacts to participate in certain life cycles events and perform some related processing.
 Basic life cycle support introduces these capabilities:

-- registration of life cycle observers and actions using context bindings.
+- Registration of life cycle observers and actions using context bindings.
-- an `lb4 observer` command to generate life cycle scripts.
+- An `lb4 observer` command to generate life cycle scripts.
 - Discover and boot life cycle scripts.

 See [Life cycle events and observers](https://loopback.io/doc/en/lb4/Life-cycle.html).